BEFORE YOUR CLASS:

 What to Wear

 It’s gonna get hot!
 Dress appropriately and wear shorts or form fitting pants and a breathable top.
-Use one of our towels or bring your own.
+Use one of our towels (spin only) or bring your own.

 Arrive at least 15 minutes before class.
 Cutoff is 5 minutes prior to class.
 If you do not arrive before the cutoff you will not be permitted in class.

-Introduce yourself, book a bike, grab your cycling shoes, and heart rate monitor.
+Introduce yourself, ask questions, and get pumped for class!
+If doing spin, book a bike, grab your cycling shoes, and heart rate monitor.
 You will receive a complimentary towel on your bike and a locker that corresponds to your bike number.

 Terms and Conditions

-BPM Indoor Cycling Inc.’s BPM Terms and Conditions must be agreed to before you ride.
+BPM Indoor Cycling Inc.’s Terms and Conditions must be agreed to before your class.
 Please read these and let us know if you have any questions.

 Secure your belongings in one of our complimentary lockers.
 All items are to be removed at the end of class.

-BPM is happy to provide all riders with SPD cycling shoes to provide an optimal ride.
+BPM Indoor Cycling is happy to provide all riders with SPD cycling shoes to provide an optimal ride.
 Riders can also purchase shoes, bring their own, or wear regular indoor shoes.

 Heart Rate Monitor

-All riders are provided with a Polar H7 heart rate monitor to help you customize your riding experience.
+All attendees are provided with a heart rate monitor to help you customize your experience.
 Prior to class, each sensor will be programmed to your individual settings.
 During class, you’ll be able to track your heart rate, training zones, and caloric expenditure to optimize your workout.
 Watch video here.

 Every bike at BPM comes with a complimentary towel.
 At the end of class, place your towel in the indicated bins.
-BPM also carries branded towels available in our retail shop and shower towels to rent if you forget your own.
+BPM also carries shower towels to rent if you forget your own.

 BPM has one shower for member use.
 If you forget your towel we carry large ones for rent.